Learnathon-By-Geeky-Solutions/celestial-syntax/README.md

 - Questions align with the difficulty level and user roles (student/teacher).

 ### 4. **Chat with Class Notes**
-- A chatbot feature enables users to query uploaded notes.
+- A chatbot feature enables users to query uploaded notes and slides from teacher.
 - AI language models provide context-relevant responses.

 ### 5. **AI-Based Matchmaking for Study Groups**